-1. During the class we performed an experiment where we measured the time it takes an object to fall from a certain height using an acoustic stopwatch.
-Using the table below with our experimentally measured values, find the free fall acceleration for each of the 3 heights, and then find the average.
+1. During the class we have seen a video of an experiment where the time it takes an object to fall from a certain height was measured using an acoustic stopwatch.
+From the table below with the experimentally measured values, find the free fall acceleration for each of the 3 heights, and then find the average.
 The formula you can use comes from a simple inversion of the formula (1): $g = \frac{2d}{t^2}$.